giorgioDaniele/Net-Troubleshooting-Labs/lab_1/essay.md

   <img src="img/20.png">
 </p>

 ### _What happens when H1 pings H2?
 Which packets is H1 sending?
 Which packets is H2 sending?
-How do arp tables of H1 and H2 change?_
+How do ARP tables of H1 and H2 change?_

-Assuming that H1 doesn't know the MAC address of H1, H1 sends out an ARP request.
-The ARP request is broadcasted over the LAN, and therefore it reaches also H2.
-However, H2 realizes that who is asking for its own MAC address is not a host, but a the broadcast.
-As a consequence, H2 doesn't reply at any ARP request coming from H1.
-H1 cannot reach H2 at all.
+This is the second scenario you saw before: H1 has an address which is the brodcast address of the network H2 is attached to.
+As before, since H1 doesn't know the MAC address of H2, it puts on the wire an ARP Request.
+However, the brodcast is never supposed to be a requestor, so H2 simply ignores them all.
+Because of ARP failing, H1 gets back a __Destination Host Unreachable__.
+In this condition, the ARP table of H2 doesn't get altered, while the ARP table of H1 claims for some missing info.

 ----

 ### _What happens when H2 pings H1?
 Which packets is H1 sending?
 Which packets is H2 sending?
-How do arp tables of H1 and H2 change?_
+How do ARP tables of H1 and H2 change?_

-Assuming that H1 and H2 have disabled the ICMP brodcast safeguard, H2 start sending out ICMP echo-request.
-H2 doesn't use an ARP request, since the any IPv4 brodcast address is mapped onto `FF:FF:FF:FF:FF:FF`.
-As a consequence of that, it will never discover the MAC address of H1, and it simply keeps receiving its own ICMP echo-replies, from the localhost.
+H2 sees H1 as the brodcast address, so no ARP Request are sent out over the LAN.
+If so, H2 will never discover the MAC address of H1 at all.
+H2 just recevies replies from itself.